The dynamics of unsteady frictional slip pulses

 Frictional slip pulses pose significant physical and mathematical challenges; even obtaining steady-state pulse solutions for realistic, laboratory-derived interfacial constitutive relations and studying their dynamic stability remain major open challenges.
-Yet, there exist some indications that steady-state slip pulses are intrinsically unstable objects~\cite{Perrin1995,Brener2018,brantut2019stability}.
-At the same time, experimental and numerical observations show that slip pulses can be dynamically sustained, i.e.~to propagate over distances that are much larger than their characteristic size without appreciably changing their shape and propagation velocity~\cite{Heaton1990,Gabriel2012,Brener2018,galetzka2015slip}.
+Previous work has shown that steady-state slip pulses are unstable objects~\cite{Perrin1995,Brener2018,brantut2019stability}.
+At the same time, observations show that slip pulses can be dynamically sustained, i.e.~to propagate over distances that are much larger than their characteristic size without appreciably changing their shape and propagation velocity~\cite{Gabriel2012,Brener2018}.
 This combined evidence may appear intrinsically conflicting, reflecting the lack of current understanding of the dynamics of unsteady frictional slip pulses.
 This problem is of prime importance in fields such as nonequilibrium and nonlinear physics, materials physics, tribology and geophysics.

 Here, we develop a theoretical picture of unsteady frictional slip pulses, and reveal a surprising intrinsic relation between them and their unstable steady-state counterparts.
 Generic rate-and-state dependent frictional systems admit a family of steady-state slip pulse solutions parameterized by the driving shear stress $\tau_{\rm d}$, featuring a size-velocity $L^{\mbox{ {(0)}}}(\tau_{\rm d})\!-\!c^{\mbox{ {(0)}}}_{\rm p}(\tau_{\rm d})$ relation (the superscript $^{\mbox{ {(0)}}}$ refers to time-independent steady-state pulse solutions)~\cite{pomyalov2023self}.
 We show that each point along the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line is unstable.
 That is, slightly perturbed steady-state pulses either grow in time ($\dot{L}(t)\!>\!0$) or decay ($\dot{L}(t)\!<\!0$) such that steady-state pulses correspond to a saddle configuration.
-Yet, the resulting unsteady slip pulses do not follow arbitrary dynamics in the $L(t)\!-\!c_{\rm p}(t)$ plane as a function of time, but are rather attracted toward and closely adhere to the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line.
+Yet, the resulting unsteady slip pulses (when they are excited, and not crack-like rupture) do not follow arbitrary dynamics in the $L(t)\!-\!c_{\rm p}(t)$ plane as a function of time, but are rather attracted toward and closely adhere to the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line.
 Consequently, one is able to understand the dynamics of unsteady slip pulses.

 Furthermore, the unsteady dynamics along the $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line are controlled by a single slow unstable mode.
 In particular, growing pulses feature $\dot{L}(t)/c_{\rm p}(t)\!\ll\!1$ and are nothing but sustained pulses that propagate many times their characteristic size without appreciably changing their properties.
 The $c^{\mbox{ {(0)}}}_{\rm p}[L^{\mbox{ {(0)}}}]$ line is a dynamic attractor for unsteady slip pulses independently of their initial distance from the line, i.e.~the theory applies to general initial conditions that lead to unsteady slip pulses.
 Our theoretical picture of unsteady frictional slip pulses is quantitatively supported by large-scale, dynamic boundary-integral method simulations for various initial conditions.